 VIEW THE OFFICIAL PRESS RELEASE

 Another critical resource for parents with young children is Erikson’s Fussy Baby Network.
-If you are struggling to care for a baby under age 1 who is crying excessively, or having difficulties sleeping or feeding, consider utilizing this service.
+If you are struggling to care for a baby who is fussy, crying excessively, or has difficulties sleeping or feeding, consider utilizing this service.
 There are no fees for Fussy Baby services during “shelter in place” orders.
-Our team of infant specialists are available Monday – Friday (9-5 p.m.) to support parents, and can be reached at 888-431- 2229 or at [email protected].
+Our team of infant specialists are available Monday – Friday (9-5 p.m.) to support any parent with a child under age 1.
+They can be reached at 1-888-431-2229 or at [email protected], and can also set up remote phone and video chats.

 To interview an Erikson expert in early childhood development, infant/early childhood mental health, or early education, please contact Kamaria Morris at [email protected] or call 773-454-3590.